jprante/elasticsearch-mapper-crypt/README.md

 [Elasticsearch](http://github.com/elasticsearch/elasticsearch).

-This is useful for storing and retrieving content that must be protected by a cryptographic hash, like passwords.
+This is useful for storing and retrieving content that must be protected by a cryptographic hash, like passwords, and the client is unable to create secure hashes (for whatever reasons).

 Default is the SHA-256 algorithm.
 You can use any secure hash algorithm that is supported by your JVM's `MessageDigest` class.